Media Programming 9e

 ISBN-13: 9781111835026 / ISBN-10: 1111835020

-Written by recognized leaders in the field, MEDIA PROGRAMMING, 9E, International Edition delivers the most accurate coverage of techniques and strategies used in the programming industry today.
-Reflecting the latest developments from real-world practice, this market-leading text covers all aspects of media programming for broadcast and cable television, radio, and the Internet with clear, current illustrations and examples to which you can relate.
+Current, relevant, and student-friendly, MEDIA PROGRAMMING, 9E, International Edition delivers the most accurate coverage of the techniques and strategies used in the programming industry today.
+Reflecting the latest developments from real-world practice, this market-leading text covers all aspects of media programming for broadcast and cable television, radio, and the Internet with clear illustrations and examples to which you can relate.
 It offers in-depth coverage of emerging trends, including multiplatform strategies, cross-media, new media, high definition media, new programming strategies, and wireless and pay-per-view media.
-This proven text continues to focus on how programs (units of content) are selected (or not selected), arranged, evaluated, and promoted with the need to consider pressures from technology, financing, regulations, policies, and marketing.
+It explains how programs (units of content) are selected (or not selected), arranged, evaluated and promoted with the need to consider pressures from technology, financing, regulations, policies, and marketing.
 Covering the latest trends and issues in the industry, MEDIA PROGRAMMING, 9E, International Edition includes practical examples, insight from noted industry authorities, a useful website, and an expanded glossary to reflect the latest trade jargon and practices.

 Part I: INTRODUCTION TO PROGRAMMING.